 Simply put, you should not feed your Shiba Inu homemade food if you simply don’t have the time, dedication, and / or budget.

-If you have two out of the three (time, dedication, budget) - you may be able to consider home feeding.
+If you have two out of the three factors (time, dedication, budget) - you may be able to consider home feeding.

 But only one out of three?
 Probably not a good idea.